 The proximal gradient algorithm fundamentally works by iteratively applying the proximal operator

 to gradient based proposal steps.
-For loss functions whose gradient is Lipschitz continuous with constant $L$, such an algorithm is guaranteed to converge to the solution as long as $\delta \in (0,2/L)$.
-In practice, $\delta$ is chosen as large as possible, and we are interested in finding the smallest possible Lipschitz constant $L$.
+For a loss function with a Lipschitz continuous gradient with constant $L$, such an algorithm is guaranteed to converge to the solution as long as $\Delta \in (0,2/L)$, hence making it attractive to obtain the smallest possible Lipschitz constant $L$.